bcgov/wps/sfms/README.md

 ## Configuration

-The `config.ini` must be specifed, and has three fields that need to be configured:
+The `config.ini` must be specified, and has three fields that need to be configured:

 - secret: This is a shared secret (password) between the SFMS server and the PSU API.
 If the secret does not match, then the PSU API will reject the request.
-- source: this the directory where the geotiffs are located.
+- source: this is the directory where the geotiffs are located.
 All *.tif and *.tiff files in this directory will be uploaded.
 - url: this is the url of the PSU API endpoint to which the script will post the geotiffs.

 e.g.: